Elizabeth Sears

-Elizabeth Langsford Sears (born 1952) is the George H. Forsyth Jr. Collegiate Professor of History of Art at the University of Michigan.
+Elizabeth Langsford Sears (born 1952) is Professor Emerita, George H. Forsyth Jr. Collegiate History of Art at the University of Michigan.
 She is known for the study of European medieval art and the historiography of art.

 Education

 Sears attended Duke University, earning a bachelor's degree in 1974.
 She earned her master's degree and Ph.D. from Yale University in 1982, writing on "the ages of man" under professor Walter Cahn.

 Career

-Sears is the George H. Forsyth Jr. Collegiate Professor of History of Art at University of Michigan.
-She previously taught at Universität Hamburg and Princeton University.
+Sears is the Professor Emerita, George H. Forsyth Jr. Collegiate History of Art at University of Michigan.
+She also taught at the Universität Hamburg and Princeton University.